SideScrollUI/SideScroll/Docs/Dev/Modules/Libraries.md

 # Libraries

-- All libraries use .NET Standard 2.0
+- All libraries use .NET 8.0

 ## Core Libraries